A New Tour Guide

 "You're . . . all that?"
 Molly asked.
-She knew he was the younger brother of a faery king, but . . . wow, what a lineage.
-Even if she didn't understand the half of his connections, they sounded really important.
+She knew he was the younger brother of a Faery king, but . . . wow, what a lineage.
+Even if she didn't really understand the half of his connections, they still seemed very important.

 "I am," he replied.

-"Impressive," she stated, and then added a thought that suddenly came to her mind, "Guess it's no wonder why people have surnames now.
-It's a lot easier to introduce yourself as McGillpatrick or O'Kelly or Smith or something, rather than having to repeat all that."
+"Sounds impressive," she stated, and then added a thought that suddenly came to her mind, "Guess it's no wonder that people have surnames now.
+It's a lot easier to introduce yourself as McGillpatrick or O'Kelly or Smith or something than having to repeat all that."

 Emrys laughed his beautiful laugh; and Aunt Honora groaned her pitiful groan.
-The poor woman looked frazzled and confused.
+The woman looked so frazzled and confused.

 He picked up Aunt Honora's suitcase and strode towards the narrow road that led to a bridge over the River Erne.
-The woman followed him in dazed wonder, not just because he carried away her suitcase as he went, but also because she held the unearthly creature in some sort of stupefied awe.
+The woman followed him in dazed wonder, not because he carried away her belongings as he went, but more because she held the unearthly creature in some sort of stupefied awe.

-Molly followed up the rear, grinning at her ancestor's ability to bend her inflexible aunt towards his bidding with so little effort.
+Molly followed up the rear, grinning over her ancestor's ability to bend her normally inflexible aunt towards his bidding with so little effort.

-"This is the perfect spot," he declared, and set about arranging a campfire.
-It was a simple task of piling up dried twigs and dead tree branches, and then (this part thrilled Molly to no end, and shocked Aunt Honora to further fright) blowing into it twice to produce a billowing smoke.
-Undoubtedly, this fae had the breath of both ice and fire.
+"This will be a perfect location for a camp," he declared, and set about arranging a campfire.
+It was a simple task of piling up dried twigs and dead tree branches from the perimeter of the three trees that directly surrounded them, and then (this part thrilled Molly to no end, and would have shocked Aunt Honora to further fright, if only she would stop staring into the empty distance) blowing into it twice to produce a billowing smoke.
+No matches and no flint required.

-When a warm blaze was going, Emrys moved several feet away from the pit.
-Molly watched as he reached his graceful hand into a small satchel of some foreign earthy-like material – interesting, she never observed him to carry that bag before – and began to walk the perimeter, shaking his hands out in front of him as though he was scattering seed.
-But it wasn't seed he sowed.
-It was a fine shimmery dust, almost like glitter, except that it glowed on its own, rather than from the reflection of light on its surface.
+When a warm blaze was sufficiently burning, Emrys turned and took several long strides away from the fire.
+Molly watched intently as he reached a sinewy hand into a small satchel made of some earthy-looking, yet foreign material – strange how she never noticed him carrying that bag before – and began to walk backwards around the three trees.
+He shook his hands out behind him as he went, in such a manner as one would scatter seed, but it wasn't seed that he sowed.
+It was a fine shimmery dust, almost like glitter – except that it glowed from within, rather than from any reflection of light that might hit upon its surface.

-By the time he finished, Molly could see a perfect ring of mushrooms growing around them with unnatural speed.
-They looked just as lovely and as perfectly placed as the ones she encountered the other day in the meadow.
+By the time he finished, Molly could see a ring of mushrooms growing all around them.
+It sprang up and outward, spreading with the unnatural speed that was becoming so familiar to her; and the finished product looked just as lovely and as perfectly placed as that ring which she had encountered the other day in the meadow.

 "This faery ring will protect us for the night.
 Do not roam out of it until dawn.
 We do not know what is lurking in the dark, and now that the nathair have shown themselves, I am certain that they will be searching us out."
 Emrys took a place by the fire, sitting on a low gray rock, and looking as regal as a king.

-He speared a few of the mushrooms, which he had retrieved from the faery ring, and propped them over the fire to roast.
-Molly never ate mushrooms before, but the smell was divine.
-It made her mouth water like crazy and her stomach growl in eagerness.
-Aunt Honora sat in her place on the fallen log and watched Emrys as he readied their dinner.
+He speared a few of the mushrooms, which he had retrieved from the bounty of the ring, and propped them near the fire.
+Molly had never eaten roasted mushrooms before, but the smell that wafted from them as they baked over the flames was divine.
+It made her mouth water like crazy and her stomach growl in its eagerness.
+Aunt Honora sat in her place on the fallen log and watched the fire flicker and dance while Emrys readied their dinner.
 She hadn't said a word since they started walking, and Molly was beginning to worry.
-Her aunt never seemed so dazed and unaware of herself as she now was.
+Her aunt never seemed quite so unaware of herself as she now was.

 "Ms. Honora."
 Emrys handed her a stick of skewered mushrooms.
-She took it and began to eat with mechanical slowness.
-Three or four bites in, and she shook her head as though waking herself from a dream.
-She looked at a half eaten mushroom, and then moved her gaze to Emrys.
+She took it and began to eat with mechanical slowness; but, at three or four bites in, she shook her head as though waking herself from a dream.
+She looked at a half eaten mushroom, the color of a ripe banana, and took a few more chews at something in her mouth – it had the texture of a marshmallow and the flavor of a portabella – then moved her gaze to Emrys.